-Ancient documents also show how the nature of Hell evolved over time.
+And ancient documents show how the nature of Hell evolved over time.
 Up until the end of the 2nd Century, punishment in Hell was nothing more than burning in fire.
-But as the years progressed, the descriptions of Hell began to include fantastic and incredible atrocities.
+But as the years progressed, the descriptions of Hell were embellished with fantastic and incredible atrocities.
 Notice how the nature of Hell changes over time:

 150 CE — Clement refers only to eternal punishment: